Interview Question: "Why Are You Looking for a Job?"October 30, 2020

 This is where researching the job description and company can help you craft an answer that your interviewers will appreciate.
 Recalling specifics about the job description or company from your research provides an opening for you to address how your skills and background make you the right person for the job.
 Think about the question, “What are you looking for in a job?”
 Then find the overlap in what the employer is looking for in a candidate, and bridge that gap with your answer.

-Provide a recap.
 If your answer is long, it might be appropriate to give a quick summary at the end.
 In our example, the candidate quickly and positively mentions their current job, gives a high-level recap of what they want in their next job, and establishes that the job they’re interviewing for fits into that plan:

 “Ultimately, I’ve learned a lot in my current role, but I’m looking for the next step where I can continue to grow and use the skills I’ve honed to contribute to a company I love, and this opportunity seems to be the perfect fit.”

-Example 1: Data Analyst
+Example 1: Data analyst

-“My current role is focused on data analytics, but I’ve learned what I enjoy most and what sees the most results is my ability to turn the data into strategic stories.
+“My current role is focused on data analytics, but I’ve learned what I enjoy most and what sees the most results which is my ability to turn the data into strategic stories.
 I’ve been searching for an opportunity where I can provide strategic insights for high-growth accounts.
 I’m most excited when I see how my work has affected the bottom line, so I was thrilled to read that you’re looking for someone who thrives in a sales environment.
 This opportunity seems like a perfect fit to use my data strategy background in a more sales-oriented environment.”

-Example 2: Critical Care Nurse
+Example 2: Critical care nurse

 “I’ve enjoyed learning from my mentors and growing through the ranks at my current hospital.
 I want to use my strengths in building patient relationships and providing complex care in an innovative environment.
 This hospital has a reputation for challenging the way healthcare approaches problem-solving, and I’m excited at the prospect of having a hand in that.
-I also understand that your ICU is one of the most renowned for treating advanced cases, and believe my background in specialized treatment positions me well to be successful on the team.”
+I also understand that your ICU is renowned for treating advanced cases, and believe my background in specialized treatment positions me well to be successful on the team.”